opf/openproject-proto_plugin/README.md

 This will compile and output all changes on the fly as you change it using the Angular CLI.

+### Global SASS styles

+With the Angular frontend, you have the option to generate component-based styles (for example, `kitten.component.sass`) which will be available only within that component using Angular style isolation.

+If you want to define global styles or override core styles, you can create or extend the file `frontend/module/global_styles.scss` for styles that will be applied locally.

+### Reloading the application in development

+For the backend part, Rails will autoload and reload dependencies in all `app/` folders.
+If you change something in your plugin under `lib/` , especially changes to the engine.rb, menu system, or plugin registration, you will probably have to restart your Rails server.

+For the frontend part, automatic reloading is automatically active when you run `npm run serve` using a file watcher.
+If you don't see changes in your files resulting in a new compilation cycle, please ensure you're working within the linked core, as that will ensure that the symlink is modified.

 ## Menu Items

 The relevant files for the menu items are: